bssw-psip/ptc-catalog/catalog/GitWorkflow.md

 ## User Story

-As a developer, I want to be able to transition from a basic Git work to a collaborative workflow so that all code changes are peer-reviewed and tested.
+As a developer, I want to be able to transition from a basic Git workflow to a collaborative workflow so that all code changes are peer-reviewed and tested.

 ## Card